IT3038C/IT3038C.github.io/docs/week-2.md

 ## Lab 2

 Using this template as a starting point, add more data to this script.
-Please include at least 3 additional datapoints, displayed in a readable output.
+Please include at least 3 additional data points, displayed in a readable output.

 ### Example